golanlevin/60-212/60-212_syllabus_fall2023.md

 Our class is extremely fast-paced.
 When you submit work late, you will miss an important opportunity to share, show off, discuss and get critical feedback on your work.

 **To receive critical feedback on your work**, your work must be available for evaluation during the critical review period.
-For example, at times this semester, your creative projects may be evaluated by outside experts who review your work in an in-class critique session, or online.
+For example, at times this semester, your creative projects may be evaluated in an in-class crit, or by outside experts who review your work in class or online.
 If your assignment is not uploaded and documented online by the time those persons do their reviews, then your work will likely not receive feedback from them.
-Gebe
+I will do my best to provide feedback for late work, but just like everyone else, I need to reserve my effort for the next topic; generally speaking, feedback for late work is comparatively attenuated.

 **To receive full credit towards your grade**, projects should be uploaded and completed by the time that I get around to reading them.
 This is usually a day or two after their stated due date, but I offer no precise details on this.
 If your project is late, I reserve the right to assign partial or zero credit to it.
 If you know you're going to be a little late with a project, *contact me* to arrange an accommodation.